Convert cmd scripts to PowerShell

 #Why using PowerShell instead of cmd?

-PowerShell has many advantages compare to cmd:
+PowerShell has many advantages compared to cmd:

 - Discoverability: PowerShell makes it easy to discover its features thanks to the auto-complete, the command